ShadeLab/RhizobiaPanGenome/README.md

 All 6 genes can be used with only a loss of 14 from the total of 264 genomes.
 I expect to lose a greater number of genomes in MEGA processing than before due to the increase of genes but the end genome total should be higher and with 6 genes instead of 3. *gene*out.fasta files were reduced to only genes included in the 250 common genomes.
 These were labeled as *gene*con.fasta.

+Sequences were automatically flipped with mothur, marks were removed with python function removeMarks, formatted tags by mothur were replaced with originalTags function.

 # functional genes